brendanlacroix/polish-css/README.md

 Install from [npm](https://www.npmjs.com/package/polish-css):
 `npm install polish-css`

-If you want to use the CLI, install PolishCSS globally:
+If you want to use the CLI, install Polish globally:
 `npm install -g polish-css`